boulder-on/JPassport/README.md

 Arrays of Records can only be 1 element long.
 Longer arrays of Records are not supported.

-Records can contain primitives, Strings, or other Records.
-Arrays of primitives are not currently supported.
+Records can contain primitives, arrays of primitives, pointers to arrays of primitives, Strings, or pointers to other Records.

 # Limitations

 * Only arrays of Records of length 1 work.
-* Arrays of primitives are not supported in Records.
 * Only 1D and 2D arrays of primitives are supported, deeper nestings do not work.
 * The interface file passed to PassportFactory and all required Records must be exported by your module.